JoshuaAshley/easy-a-client/README.md

 ## Installation

-To install ProActive, follow these simple steps:
+To install EasyA, follow these simple steps:

 1. Open Android Studio and select 'Get from VCS'.
 3. Clone the repository: https://github.com/JoshuaAshley/easy-a-client.git